arprater/dqp_pipeline/README.md

 This currently requires paired-end reads (but processing of single-end reads could easily be implemented)

-This requires the File::Slurp module be installed
+This requires the File::Slurp and Data::Show modules be installed